 Important Data Notes

 This information is from the Indiana Department of Revenue.
-It is derived from the BT-1 application for sales tax and sales tax return ST-103 which Indiana businesses and those out-of-state businesses conducting business in the state of Indiana must fill out.
-Sales data for period are provided in a an overview and time series format, plus we make available a spreadsheet version for download.
-Five items are available: Total sales, total taxable sales, sales tax due, use tax due, and collection allowance.
+It is derived from the BT-1 application for sales tax and sales tax return ST-103 that Indiana businesses and those out-of-state businesses conducting business in the state of Indiana must fill out.
 Brief descriptions of the data are given below.

 - Total Sales: Sales activities include retail, wholesale, manufacturing, and out-of-state sales